Blog SEO Checklist: 15 Steps to Optimise Every Post

 You don’t need a perfect load speed, but anything over 3-4 seconds is going to reduce your SEO and make potential visitors bounce.

-15. Make Sure Your Post Can Be Indexed
+16. Make Sure Your Post Can Be Indexed

-Page isn’t set to noindex
+• Page isn’t set to noindex (you can check this with the URL inspection tool).

 Google will index your blog eventually without being told to, but it takes longer.
 And your post can’t show up in searches without being indexed.